ratify-project/ratify-web/docs/reference/verification-result-version.md

       name:
         type: string
         description: The name of the verifier that performed the verification
+      type:
+        type: string
+        description: The type of the verifier that performed the verification, optional
       extensions:
         type: object
         description: Any extended information about the verification result